toss/frontend-fundamentals/en/code/examples/use-user.md

   if (!Number.isInteger(age)) {
     return {
       ok: false,
-      reason: 'Age must be an integer.',
+      reason: "Age must be an integer."
-    }
+    };
   }

   if (age < 18) {
     return {
       ok: false,
-      reason: 'Age must be 18 or older.',
+      reason: "Age must be 18 or older."
-    }
+    };
   }

   if (age > 99) {
     return {
       ok: false,
-      reason: 'Age must be 99 or younger.',
+      reason: "Age must be 99 or younger."
-    }
+    };
   }

   return { ok: true };